DushDev/Natural-selection-simulator/README.md

-# Game developed with vanila js
+# Game developed with react + typescript

 That simulation of natural selection in worlds with different rules.
 You can change this rules in settings.js.